Kyeongbin-Tom/logp-tpsa-analysis/README.md

 ## 🧠 Background
 Lipophilicity (LogP) is a measure of how well a compound dissolves in fat relative to water.
 Topological Polar Surface Area (TPSA) quantifies the polar regions in the molecule, which are capable of forming hydrogen bonds.
 TPSA reflects polarity due to its relation to hydrogen bonding capacity.

-In general, highly polar molecules are more hydrophilic and less likely to dissolve in lipid environment.
+In general, highly polar molecules are more hydrophilic and less likely to dissolve in lipid environments.
-This leads to the hypothesis that as TPSA increases, LogP is likely to decrease - indicating a negative relationship.
+This leads to the hypothesis that as TPSA increases, LogP tends to decrease - indicating a negative relationship.

 ## 🧪 Methods
 - Data processing using pandas
 - Visualization with matplotlib
-- Correlation analysis by python
+- Correlation analysis using python
 - Machine learning: SVR (Support Vector Regression) to predict the relationship between LogP and TPSA

 ## 📁 Data Source